LowellInstruments/ddh_new/docs/source/sw-using.rst

 Finally, the fourth and last icon is about the data files downloaded from the loggers.
-Such files have .lid extension and are binary.
-Once the DDH has them locally, it will try to convert them to .csv, as well as plot a summary of them.
+Such files have `'.lid`' extension and are binary.
+Once the DDH has them locally, it will try to convert them to `'.csv`', as well as plot a summary of them.
 This icon will show the status of both operations.